Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 How does Harris fare against Trump in swing states?

-According to a Bloomberg/Morning Consult poll conducted July 24-28, Harris leads Trump by one point in all seven key swing states: Michigan, Pennsylvania, Wisconsin, Nevada, Arizona, North Carolina and Georgia.
-Harris leads in Michigan, Wisconsin, Arizona and Nevada; Trump leads in Pennsylvania and North Carolina; and the two are tied in Georgia.
+Harris leads Trump by one point in all seven key swing states: Michigan, Pennsylvania, Wisconsin, Nevada, Arizona, North Carolina and Georgia, according to a Cook Political Report poll released Wednesday.
+Harris leads Trump in five of the seven states, is tied with him in Georgia and is three points behind Trump in Nevada, according to the Cook poll.

 Contra